bimbimtined/password-generator/README.md

 Following features are tested:
 1. Verify headers, subheaders, buttons and checkboxes in Password Generator Section - Verified all the visible headers, buttons and checkboxes.
-2. Set the password length - Verify changing password lenfth slider updates password accordingly.
+2. Set the password length - Verify changing password length slider updates password accordingly.
 3. Generate a password - Verifies that clicking "Generate" icon populates a non empty password.
 4. Character Types - Validates that enabling/disabling checkboxes (uppercase, lowercase, numbers) affects the password output.
 5. Copy the password to a textfile - Verify the copy password is copied and pasted to a text file.